seanpreston/quaderno-api/sections/invoices.md

 This will return `201 Created`, with the current JSON representation of the invoice if the creation was a success along the location of the new invoice in the 'url' field .
 If the user does not have access to create new invoices, you'll see `401 Unauthorized`.

+### Invoices states

+Possible invoices states are:

+* draft
+* sent
+* partial
+* paid
+* late
+* archived

+You can set the invoice state by passing the `state` attribute, but bear these considerations in mind:

+* The `paid` state is only reachable if you add a payment to the invoice.
+* The `sent` state only can overwrite the state `draft`.

 ### Create an attachment during invoice creation

 Optionally, you can pass the following key-value along with the rest of the parameters: